UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ### Algorithm implementation details

-The main idea of the implemented approach is that each symbolic variable is associated with a taint vector — a 64-bit value, each bit `i` of which is responsible for the presence of a mark with the number `i` in this object.
+The main idea of the implemented approach is that each symbolic variable is associated with a taint vector — a 64-bit value, where each `i` bit is responsible for the presence of a mark with the number `i` in this object.
 After that, during the symbolic execution, these mappings are maintained and updated in accordance with the classical taint analysis algorithm.

-The implementation mostly affect the `Traverser` and `Memory` classes.
-Also, the new classes `TaintMarkRegistry` and `TaintMarkManager`.
-The diagram below shows a high-level architecture of the taint module (actually, in the code it was written a little differently, but to understand the idea, the diagram is greatly simplified).
+The implementation mostly affects the `Traverser` and `Memory` classes, as well as the new `TaintMarkRegistry` and `TaintMarkManager` classes.
+The diagram below shows a high-level architecture of the taint module (in the actual code, the implementation is a bit different, but to understand the idea, the diagram is greatly simplified).

 <img src="https://github.com/UnitTestBot/UTBotJava/assets/54814796/0a199fc8-ef6c-4fc5-830d-91ed556a8e3f" height="250">